 To assign users in Entra ID, click Users and groups in the left panel, and select Add user/group.

-Select the Entra ID Users that you wish to be provisioned in GHR and click Assign.
+Select the Entra ID Users that you want to provision and click Assign.

 The first provisioning cycle will start immediately, and Entra ID will repeat this cycle every 40 minutes.